CrossMoDA/crossmoda.github.io/content/home/data.md

  # CSS class.
  css_class = ""
 +++
+*Participants are free to use the data from one task for the other task.*
 ### London data

 All images were obtained on a 32-channel Siemens Avanto 1.5T scanner using a Siemens single-channel head coil: